ssharma2712/DrPhylo/README.md

                                            angiosperm_alns/5507_C12.fasta

 --tree phylogenetic_tree.nwk             : A phylogenetic tree in newick format with a node ID to construct a hypothesis for the clade of interest.
-                                           The hypothesis can also be specified with a separate file using the --response parameter.
+                                           The hypothesis can also be specified with a separate file using the --classes parameter.
                                            It is highly recommended that the number of species in the clade be equal to or greater than those outside of the clade.
-                                           It is also recommended to use the smart sampling option (—-smart_sampling) when the number of species inside the clade is greater than the number outside the clade.
+                                           It is also recommended to use the smart sampling option (—-balancing) when the number of species inside the clade is greater than the number outside the clade.
 OR

---response phylogenetic_hypothesis.txt    : Requires a text file containing a user-defined hypothesis.
+--classes phylogenetic_hypothesis.txt   : Requires a text file containing a user-defined hypothesis.
 It has two columns, which are tab-separated.
 The first column contains species names, and the second column contains the response value for the
                                             species (+1/-1).
 A member species in the clade receives +1 and -1 otherwise.
 This hypothesis is unconstrained by the tree structure.
 It is highly recommended that the number of species within the clade of interest (+1) is equal to the number of species outside the clade.
 The hypothesis can also be specified using a separate text file provided using the --response parameter.